 Meg tore a strip from her shift and bound it against her bleeding arm.
-She’d ripped it open escaping, and it would likely scar, but that was the least of her worries.
+It would likely scar, but that was the least of her worries.
 The bog had seemed like the safest place to run, in case they had hounds to track her.
 There was no telling when her gaoler would find his captive gone, but it was past supper now and getting dark.
 The tiny sliver of moon was too feeble to light the deep shadows under the trees.

 She had to get home, back to her village and her father and brothers, but she couldn’t chance being seen in the open.
 She’d been snatched from the village unawares, but her guard was never coming down again.
 Her wound would serve as a reminder there.